Beach Bum Bucket List

 With 66 kilometres of Lake Huron’s shoreline from Bayfield to Ipperwash, you can bask on 20 area beaches, while the kids build sandcastles and collect shells.
 Two dog-friendly beaches are located in Pinery Provincial Park.

-ADRENALINE JUNKIES will love viewing the shoreline from 10,000 feet by parachute or see the beach and lakeshore parasailing at 1,000 feet.
+Where else can you skydive, parasail, seadoo, paddleboard, skateboard, cycle and swim?
+Happily in one place – the Greater Grand Bend Area.
+View the shoreline from 10,000 feet by parachute or see the beach and lakeshore parasailing at 1,000 feet.
 You could even top off your thrill-filled day wakeboarding (Grand Bend & Bayfield), paddleboarding, flyboarding, seadoing, boating or even skateboarding at one of Ontario’s largest indoor skateboard parks (located in Zurich).
-Grand Bend Motorplex, one of Canada’s largest racing venues is also one of only two offering drag-racing, road-racing, oval track-racing and motocross.
+Grand Bend Motorplex, one of Canada’s largest racing venues, is also one of only two offering drag-racing, road-racing, oval track-racing and motocross.
 It’s also home to Eastern Canada’s largest drag-racing event with more than 350 competitors – the MOPAR Canadian Nationals.

-CULTURE VULTURES can enjoy live theatre, live music, original art and opportunities to be creative just steps from the beach.
+Mix your sand-and-surf vacation with culture and see how many of the 32 productions you can attend.
+Live theatre, live music, original art and opportunities to be creative lets you feed your soul and imagination just steps from the beach.
 Five professional theatres are within a 40-minute drive of the shoreline, including:

 - Huron Country Playhouse (Grand Bend)